 Most interviewers are honestly just trying their very best to objectively determine if you are a good fit for the role, the company, and the culture.

 3. When in Rome…

 For most roles, if you’ve made it to a final round interview, you will interview with more than one person, oftentimes executives and directors.
-And meeting more than one person means that you have more than one chance to make a good impression.
+Meeting more than one person means having more than one chance to make a good impression.
 This is excellent news—I’ve been in enough candidate reviews to know that one great impression can cancel out another mediocre (or even bad) one.
 But the bad news about this is that multiple interviewers mean multiple personalities, preferences, and interview styles, which can be a puzzle to the candidate.

 Let’s face it: you will probably click with some better than others and find those interviews easy, almost like having a conversation with a friend.
 This is a very good thing.
 But what about those times when you don’t click?
 Or you can’t quite figure out what the interviewer is looking for?
 First of all, relax.
 Take a deep breath.
 Pause.
 Observe your interviewer; intently read their body language.
 And then mimic it!
 Yes, you read that right.
 Read your interviewer and mimic them.
 Chances are, if your interviewer is the strong, silent type with few spare words or comments, they will appreciate that in return.
 On the flip side, if you’re talking to a high-energy, enthusiastic interviewer, they will appreciate the energy returned to them in kind.
 This doesn’t mean you have to step outside of your comfort zone and be someone that you’re not; it means that you tailor your presence and response to match the energy of the person with whom you’re speaking.
 This shows intuition, emotional intelligence, and at the very least social awareness.
 When in Rome, act like a Roman.